NadezdaNN/NadezdaNN/README.md

 ### 👀 About me
 * 🎓 Education:
  - Lobachevsky State University of Nizhny Novgorod
- - Faculty of Mechanics and Mathematics (Master's degree)
+ - Department of Mechanics and Mathematics
- - Specialization "Mathematical Modeling"
+ - Master's degree in Mathematical modeling
 * I program in Python
 * Studying Data Science
 * I love fishing 🐟 🐟